-The Thorlabs Optical Power Monitor (OPM) uses a new driver for the connected power meters.
+The Thorlabs Optical Power Monitor (OPM) uses the newer power meter driver TLPM.dll instead of the Formerly used NI-VISA[TM]-based driver PM100D.dll.

-- Formerly used driver: NI-VISATM-based driver PM100D.dll. - OPM software power meter driver: TLPM.dll.

 The new driver TLPM.dll is automatically installed with the OPM installation.
 We recommend using this driver as it is easier to install, uses less disk space and has a more robust algorithm for recognizing devices than the previously used NI-VISATM-based driver PM100D.dll.
-To change to the new driver, please use the program Power Meter Driver Switcher [47].
+To change to the new driver or revert from the TLPM driver to the PM100D driver, please use the program Power Meter Driver Switcher 60.